Christian Arroyo Player Props: Red Sox vs. Angels

-After hitting .188 with a double, a walk and an RBI in his past 10 games, Christian Arroyo and the Boston Red Sox take on the Los Angeles Angels (who will hand the ball to Reid Detmers) at 1:35 PM ET on Sunday.
+On Monday, Christian Arroyo (coming off going 1-for-3) and the Boston Red Sox face the Los Angeles Angels, whose starting pitcher will be Shohei Ohtani.
+First pitch is at 11:10 AM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Angels.
+He had a one-hit showing in his most recent game (1-for-3) against the Angels.

 Christian Arroyo Game Info & Props vs. the Angels